Gregory-Eales/ml-implementations/Vanilla-Policy-Gradient/README.md

 </p>

-## Training
+## Results

-By training the model over 1000 epechs with 4000 steps per epoch the model was able to
+By training the model over 1000 epochs with 4000 steps per epoch the agent was able to substantially improve its average reward nearly to the maximum obtainable reward.
+The agent also almost consisently made it to the maximum time step allowed inside the environment within 100 epochs.

 <p align="center">
   <img height="450" src="https://github.com/Gregory-Eales/ML-Reimplementations/blob/master/Vanilla-Policy-Gradient/img/training_graph.gif">
 </p>

-## Results

-The solving criteria for the Cartpole-V0 environment

 ## Sources